RakaDalal/Auto-completion-System/README.md

 # Auto-completion-System

 The project involves building an auto-completion system from sample conversations between customers and customer service representatives.
 The main aim is to speed up the customer service representatives' responses by suggesting sentence completions.
-I have used a trigram Katz’s back-off model for this.
-I have splitted the data into training set (80%) and development set (20%) and used the development set to tune the parameters.
-I have used the optimize function from scipy for that.
+I have used a trigram Katz’s back-off model for training.
+I have split the data into training set (80%) and development set (20%) and used the development set to tune the discount parameters for which I have used the minimize function from scipy.optimize.
 After training, I have saved the model on disk as a pickle file(model.pklz).
 During testing, the model is simply loaded from disk to run the predictions.

 # Prerequisites: